-The citizen participation process for the City of Watertown's CDBG 2019 Annual Action Plan included extensive outreach to several different organizations and individuals throughout the community.
+The citizen participation process for the City of Watertown's CDBG 2020 Annual Action Plan included extensive outreach to several different organizations and individuals throughout the community.
 The City began by contacting numerous public and private agencies that provide assisted housing, health and social services, homeless services, child welfare services and other agencies that serve the City's low-to-moderate income population.
 The City contacted adjacent units of local government and local economic development agencies to obtain input on non-housing community development needs and priorities.

-On the evening of February 12, 2019, the City Planning Department presented to the City Council during a Work Session.
-The presentation updated the Council members on CDBG accomplishments over the last year, encouraged participation in the planning process for the City's Community Development Block Grant program 2019 Annual Action Plan.
-Planning Staff gave an overview of the CDBG program, discussed what activities were eligible and ineligible for CDBG funding, and encouraged the Council members to share their ideas and help identify priorities and areas of concern.
+On the evening of February 11, 2020, the City Planning Department presented to the City Council during a Work Session.
+The presentation updated the Council members on CDBG accomplishments over the last year and encouraged participation in the planning process for the City's Community Development Block Grant program 2020 Annual Action Plan.
+Planning Staff gave an overview of the CDBG program, discussed what activities were eligible and ineligible for CDBG funding, explained the role of locating projects in target areas to meet a national objective, and encouraged the Council members to share their ideas and help identify priorities and areas of concern.